 With the veritable explosion in the US of folks entering the backcountry market, ski shops are on the hunt for the ideal skin for the casual backcountry skier.
-Colltex threw their hat in the ring with the Clariden skins, which have a plush that is made from a classic 65/35 blend of mohair any nylon.
+Colltex threw their hat in the ring with the Clariden skins, which have a plush that is made from a classic 65/35 blend of mohair and nylon.
 The traditional skin glue is replaced by an acrylic adhesive that is easy to work with, unlike some overly tacky glues which require a herculean effort to un-stick from each other.
-The Colltex Clariden Skins have earned themselves a stamp of approval due to their ease of use, reliability, and durability-- the trifecta of traits that most backcountry skiers seek.
+The Colltex Clariden Skins have earned themselves a stamp of approval due to their ease of use, glide, and durability-- the trifecta of traits that most backcountry skiers seek.

-A camming tail clip is easy to adjust and to clip into place, accommodating skin stretch without requiring annoying fiddling.
+- A camming tail clip is easy to adjust and to clip into place, accommodating skin stretch without requiring annoying fiddling.

-A 65/35 mohair/nylon blend combines the durability of nylon with the glide and packability of mohair.
+- A 65/35 mohair/nylon blend combines the durability of nylon with the glide and packability of mohair.

-The simple metal tip loop securely holds the skin in place and rips easily while in transition.
+- The simple metal tip loop securely holds the skin in place and rips easily while in transition.

-Storage sheets, a trimming tool, and a storage sack come with these skins.
+- Storage sheets, a trimming tool, and a storage sack come with these skins.